geerlingguy/ansible-role-composer/README.md

 The executable name or full path to the PHP executable.
 This is defaulted to `php` if you don't override the variable.

+### Staying on Composer 1

+While projects are upgrading to support Composer 2, it may be helpful to run Composer 1 instead.
+To do that, set these variables:

+    composer_version_branch: ''
+    composer_version: '1.10.12'

 ## Dependencies

 None (but make sure you've installed PHP; the `geerlingguy.php` role is recommended).